Pavlik1400/Install_arch/README.md

 ## Preparing
 First of all, install arch ISO on your USB stick.
 [Here](https://www.archlinux.org/download/) you can find an official image.

-I recomend using [RUFUS](https://rufus.ie/) for proper image installation.
+I recomend using [RUFUS](https://rufus.ie/) for proper image installation under Windows.
 Choose everything as you see on this photo:
 ![](images/rufus.PNG)

+Under Linux I recommend "dd":
+$ sudo dd bs=4M if=path/to/archlinux.iso of=/dev/sdx status=progress oflag=sync

 **Important!** all files from USB-stick will be deleted